-Alex Boateng, otherwise known as 'Twin' (his twin brother is BBC Radio 1Xtra and Atlantic's Twin B, aka Alec Boateng), is now the head of a first-of-its-kind Urban Division at Island Records.
-If he could choose another umbrella term to describe the many genres that full under 'urban', he definitely would, but sometimes convenience rules all.
-Titles aside, Twin's hugely influential position in UK music marks another step in a journey littered with growth at every level.
-From working with pirate radio emcees to globally-acclaimed stars like Drake and The Weeknd, his success is underpinned by a genuine passion for the music he pushes.
+Alex Boateng, also known as 'Twin' (his twin brother is BBC 1Xtra DJ and Atlantic A&R Twin B, aka Alec Boateng), is now the head of a first-of-its-kind Urban Division at Island Records.
+Twin's hugely influential position in UK music marks another step in a journey littered with growth at every level.
+From working with emcees on pirate radio to globally-acclaimed stars like Drake and The Weeknd, his success is underpinned by a genuine passion for the music he pushes.

-A breakthrough moment for Alex came after the release of Split Mics—a compilation CD he and his brother (alongside a team including DJ's Wonder and Crisis) released over a decade ago—which featured the likes of Kano, D Double E, and Durrty Goodz.
-DJing and working in various roles across the industry allowed Alex to build on the buzz of Split Mics, as did applying the skills learnt from his marketing degree as a consultant for a number of record labels, eventually ending up at Island.
+A breakthrough moment for Boateng came after the release of Split Mics—a compilation CD he and his brother (alongside a team including DJ's Wonder and Crisis) released over a decade ago—featuring grime stars like Kano, D Double E and Durrty Goodz.
+DJing and working in various roles across the industry allowed Boateng to build on the buzz of Split Mics, as did applying the skills learnt from his marketing degree as a consultant for a number of labels, eventually ending up at Island.

 Twin knows when an artist should be signed, but he also knows when to walk away from a deal.
 When he does sign someone, his foremost aim is to grow the artist, rather than milk the product—like the signing of Big Shaq indicates.
 As "Man's Not Hot" has catapulted into a Top 5-charting single, so too has Michael Dapaah's personal brand.
 Much of that is due to Dapaah's savviness as an entertainer, but on Alex's end, this isn't a case of cashing in on a viral hit: he wants to leave artists and creatives in a better position than what he found them in.

-Nowadays, Alex is one of the most trusted bridges between an artist and signing a record deal, heading up a division at Island that aims to dedicate itself entirely to the world of black entertainment.
-We caught up with him to see how he became such a trusted voice.
+Nowadays, Alex Boateng is one of the most trusted bridges between an artist and signing a record deal, heading up a division at Island Records that aims to dedicate itself entirely to the world of black entertainment.
+We caught up with him to find out how he became such a trusted voice.

 COMPLEX: Where do your musical roots begin?